-Eligible proposals: All proposals must be complete and submitted before the relevant call deadline.
+Eligible proposals: All proposals must be complete and submitted by eligible Principal Investigators before the relevant call deadline.
 A complete proposal needs to include all parts or sections (see “Proposal submission and description” below).
 Incomplete proposals may be declared ineligible.
-The content of the proposal must relate to the objectives and to the grant type set out in the call, as defined in ERC Work Programme 2018.
+The content of the proposal must relate to the objectives and to the grant type set out in the call, as defined in ERC Work Programme 2019.
 A proposal will only be deemed ineligible on grounds of ‘scope’ in clear-cut cases.

 Restrictions on submission of proposals: The restrictions for submission are related to the outcome of the evaluation in previous calls and are designed to allow unsuccessful Principal Investigators the time necessary to develop a stronger proposal.
-For futher details please consult page 19-20 of the ERC Work Programme 2018 or the Frequently Asked Questions.
+For further details please consult page 19-20 of the ERC Work Programme 2019 or the Frequently Asked Questions.

 Proposal page limits and layout: A complete proposal is composed of:

 Extended Synopsis: max.
 5 pages (references do not count towards the page limits)

 The conditions specific to ERC are described in the ERC Work Programme 2019 under the heading 'Evaluation procedure and criteria' and in the ERC Rules for Submission and Evaluation.
 An overview is provided below:

 For the Starting grant calls a single submission of the full proposal will be followed by a two-step evaluation.
 The evaluation will be conducted by means of a structure of high level peer review panels as listed in Annex 1 of the ERC Work Programme 2019.
 The panels may be assisted by independent experts working remotely.